peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 from the FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
 If that fails and lax mode is used (``-x`` or ``--lax``), it falls back on heuristics to identify which part of the description is the species.
-In the example above didn't preload a taxonomy.
+The example above didn't preload a taxonomy.
 Second, ``thapbi_pict curated-import`` takes the *entire* FASTA description (after the identifier) as the species name.